MonyaTechnik/themtfilters/README.md

 # Sponsors:
 + LevSpiridonov (https://github.com/spiri-leo)
 + Monya Technik (https://github.com/MonyaTechnik)
+# Read rules:
++ Creating issue with your operating system information, adblocker information, and browser information.
 # Support:
 Contact email: spiridonowlev@yandex.ru
-Or create issue on this repository.
+Or create issue on this repository (only your adblocker and browser and operating system information)

 MonyaTechnik, Levasoft 2021